teamliftr/framework/docs/README.md

 [To be written]

 ## License
-The TeamLiftr Framework © 2022 by Inspire Innovation BV is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+The TeamLiftr Framework and all its associated assets including but not limited to text and images, are copyright of Inspire Innovation BV.
+You are free to use the TeamLiftr Framework for personal and non-commercial uses, in which case no permission is required from Inspire Innovation BV.
+For other uses you need to obtain express written permission.